cyron/byteman-framework/README.md

 * First, dtest only support test distributed systems locally, means it only starts jboss server on local machine.
 (correct me if i'm wrong)<br>
 Byteman Framework can start jboss server on remote machine via SSH.<br>
-It requires SSH auto login configured between servers, and cygwin or similar tool is requied on Windows.<br>
+Just set the SSH user name and password on Linux, and cygwin or similar tool is requied on Windows.<br>
-(this will be resolved in the next version, using ssh library like sshj)

 * Second, dtest uses ServerManager to start jboss server, it does not support EAP6 and the later version.<br>
 Byteman Framework can execute shell script (run.sh or standalone.sh, etc).